nuqleo/qemu-systemd/README.md

 -bios /usr/share/edk2/ovmf/OVMF_CODE.fd \
 -boot menu=off"
 ```
-The systemd service reads `QEMU_ARGS` variable and passes it directly to the QEMU binary.
+The systemd service reads the `QEMU_ARGS` variable and passes it directly to the QEMU binary.

 ## Service User